jannazzo/usc-dsa/README.md

 ## Input Formatting

 For each algorithm, the format of the `input.txt` file is defined as follows.
+NOTE: The program does not perform input validation.
+It assumes that each input file will be formatted exactly as described here.

 Network Classification Algorithm:
 - Input is an n x n adjacency matrix with columns delimited by spaces and rows delimited by newlines.